bradymholt/dbup-sqlserver-scripting/README.md

 # DbUp SQL Server Object Scripting
 SQL Server object definition scripting for [DbUp](http://dbup.github.io/).
-Extends DbUp to provide SQL Server object definition scripting when running migrations from Visual Studio Package Manager Console.
+This package extends DbUp to provide SQL Server object definition scripting when running migrations from Visual Studio Package Manager Console.
 When a database object changes during a migration, its latest definition will be saved in the project.
 This allows you to have all of your database object definitions versioned in your repository and to easily compare the before/after diff of a definition changed by a migration (great for pull request / code reviews!).

 ## Demo